 Valor plum trees require at least six to eight hours of sunlight per day for healthy development of flower buds.

 Thin plums during June or early July to improve fruit flavor and prevent limbs from breaking under the weight of the plums.
-Allow 3 to 4 inches (7.5 to 10 cm.) between each plum.
+Allow 3 to 4 inches (8-10 cm.) between each plum.